jaz303/operation-queue/README.md

 #### `queue.close([cb])`

 Close the queue, optionally calling `cb` when the close operation is complete, by first waiting for any in-progress operation to complete.
-Any further remaining items in the queue will have their callbacks invoked with an error.
+Any further remaining items in the queue will have their callbacks invoked with the value `OperaionQueue.CANCELLED`.